 South African exhibition, events and display specialist, Scan Display, sent a team to exhibit at EuroShop this year.
 “We have been to every show since 1999,” says Justin Hawes, the company’s managing director.
 “It’s important we are there, so we can learn about new developments in the industry and make them available to our clients.”

 This year, Scan Display identified the following five key trends at the show:

 It’s no surprise that advances in digital technology are having a huge impact on how we communicate with our customers.
 “Video is taking off in a huge way, and LED screens were everywhere – sometimes occupying whole walls of stand structures,” says Hawes.

 Improvements to LED screens mean the resolution is incredibly high, while screens are thinner and can be flexible or curved.
 Ultimately, any surface or shape can become the canvas for AV.

 Holograms and projections offer another way to create moving and changing visual displays.
 And just as LED screens are going onto all kinds of surfaces, so too are projections – onto floors, mesh fabrics, Perspex and other transparent materials, all of which creates interesting effects and textures.

 In some cases, AV is even replacing lighting, because it creates enough ambient lighting.

 Trend #2: Lighting leaps forward

-- Fluorescent lighting has disappeared, and LEDs rule the display space, offering improved colour intensity, as well as cost savings because of their energy efficiency.
+Fluorescent lighting has disappeared, and LEDs rule this space, offering improved colour intensity, as well as cost savings because of their energy efficiency.

 Trend #3: Texture, texture and more texture